What is antisocial behaviour?

 You might think an incident is small or unimportant to start with, but anti-social behaviour can go on for a long time, and become very serious.
 Not all anti-social behaviour is classed as crime but it can become a crime.

-The police, Local Authorities and other community safety partner agencies, such as Fire & Rescue and social housing landlords, all have a responsibility to deal with anti-social behaviour and to help people who are suffering from it.
+Who you report antisocial behaviour to will depend on the nature of the problem.
+The police, Local Authorities and other community safety partner agencies, such as Fire & Rescue and social housing landlords, all have a responsibility to deal with antisocial behaviour and to help people who are experiencing it.

-If you are experiencing problems with anti-social behaviour or other community safety issues, you should contact your local council or call the non-emergency number police number on 101.
+If you are experiencing problems with antisocial behaviour or other community safety issues, you should contact your local council or if you think a crime has been committed, call the non-emergency police number on 101, or report it online to Thames Valley Police .
 In an emergency always call 999.